top of page

 Kali Yuga: Kali and the Light in the Dark

-As for me, I animate these stories because I hear them.
-I walk this land and it speaks.
-Through animism, I try to make others see what I see: that the mountain is not background, it is kin.
-This land needs not owners, but custodians.
-Not extractors, but stewards.
+As for me, I animate these stories because I simply hear them.
+I walk this land, and it speaks directly to me.
+Through animism, I strive to help others see what I see: that this mountain is not just background scenery.
+It is kin.
+This land needs not owners, but patient custodians.
+Not extractors, but loving stewards.

-One story that remains with me is that of the woman from Vikasar, married across the border in Gujarat, tormented by an unrelenting migraine that no treatment could cure.
-It was only when she tasted a lentil from her homeland that her body remembered what her mind could not articulate.
-Her journey back to Sardharo, to return the skull of a deer entangled in her spirit from a past life, is more than a tale of healing; it is an act of ecological memory.
+One story in particular deeply resonates with me.
+It's about a woman from Vikasar, who married across the border in Gujarat.
+She was tormented by an unrelenting migraine, a pain no treatment could cure.
+It was only when she tasted a simple lentil from her homeland that her body remembered.
+What her mind couldn't articulate, her body knew.
+Her powerful journey back to Sardharo, specifically to return the skull of a deer that had been entangled in her spirit from a past life, is so much more than a healing tale.
+It's an active gesture of ecological memory.
 The pond at Sardharo is still spoken of as sacred.
-Not for what was built there, but for what was remembered there.
-The water held her grief, her return, her resolution.
-This is what sacredness in Kali Yuga looks like; not grand temples, but quiet recognition.
-Not rituals imposed, but gestures of belonging restored.
-Even now, the hills around Sardharo are home to the last Chinkara gazelles, whose presence carries not only ecological importance but the weight of story.
-Their survival is not just a matter of conservation; it is a matter of cultural memory.
-And when locals protect them from hunters, they are not just defending animals; they are defending a world.
+Not because of any grand structure built there, but purely for what was remembered there.
+The water itself seemed to hold her grief, her arduous return, her eventual resolution.
+This is exactly what sacredness in Kali Yuga looks like: quiet, profound recognition.
+Not rituals strictly imposed, but deeply felt gestures of belonging, beautifully restored.
+Even now, the hills around Sardharo are home to the last Chinkara gazelles.
+Their very presence carries not only immense ecological importance, but also the heavy weight of story.
+Their survival isn't just a matter of conservation; it is fundamentally a matter of cultural memory.
+And when locals protect them from hunters, they aren't just defending animals.
+They are defending an entire world.

-During this residency, we reflected on locality; not as a boundary but as a relationship.
-We acted with the land, not on it.
-We listened to what the rocks said.
-We blurred the lines between human and non-human, not to disappear, but to belong.
-Because in belonging, the sacred returns.
+During this residency, we reflected on locality not as a limiting boundary, but as a living relationship.
+We actively worked with the land, never on it.
+We truly listened to what the rocks had to say.
+We intentionally blurred the lines between human and non-human, not to disappear, but to deeply belong.
+Because in belonging, the sacred always returns.
 And in every Yuga, through every woman, it always has.

 bottom of page